maxtkc/mvths-wiki/docs/070xo-sumo-sensor-read.rst

 #.
 Write a program to read the value from your analog port and print it in the serial monitor.

-*Exercise*: Using the data you collected in the previous lesson for serial monitor values over black and white surfaces, write a program that displays in the terminal window the word "white" when the sensor is over a white surface and "black" when the sensor is over a black surface.
+#.
+Test the sensor with the white and black test card you made in the previous lesson.

+#.
+Next to the notes you made in your notebook in the previous lesson, record the analog value range for white and black.